GraffitiProjectINDIGO/AUTOGRAF/README.md

 -----------------------------------------------------------------------------------------------------------------------
 ### How to cite AUTOGRAF
 For citing the methodology:

-Wild, B., Verhoeven, G., Schlegel, J., Wogrin, S., Wieser, M., Ressl, C., Otepka-Schremmer, J., Pfeifer, N. 2022.
+<sup>1</sup>**Wild, B., Verhoeven, G., Schlegel, J., Wogrin, S., Wieser, M., Ressl, C., Otepka-Schremmer, J., Pfeifer, N. 2022.
 AUTOGRAF - AUTomated Orthorectification of GRAFfiti photos.
 Heritage.
-Submitted.
+Submitted.**

 if you use the provided code please also cite this:

-Wild B. 2022.
+**Wild B. 2022.
 AUTOGRAF (AUTomated Orthorectification of GRAFfiti photos).
-Zenodo. https://doi.org/10.5281/zenodo.7049950
+Zenodo. https://doi.org/10.5281/zenodo.7049950**

-Wild, B., Verhoeven, G., Schlegel, J., Wogrin, S., Wieser, M., Ressl, C., Otepka-Schremmer, J., Pfeifer, N. 2022.
-AUTOGRAF - AUTomated Orthorectification of GRAFfiti photos.
-Heritage.
-Submitted.